 Without some sort of malware scanning tool, you may not immediately notice when your site has been infected.
 And the longer malware goes undetected, the more damage it can do.
 This is where the best WordPress security plugins come into play.
 They can detect and eliminate threats before serious damage occurs.

-Identify threats with a free plugin
+How to check for malware infections with a free plugin

 If you’re looking for a high-quality, free tool that monitors your site for you, Jetpack Protect is an excellent solution.
 It scans your site automatically for more than 28,700 vulnerabilities and provides recommendations for securing your WordPress site.